qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + Objective of this course:
   + Goal: To help students get capable in building machine learning tools (not just a tool user!!!)
-  + Key Results: (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to produce one machine learning project on cutting-edge data applications with health or social impacts.
+  + Key Results: (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to produce one machine learning project on cutting-edge data applications with health or social impacts or with cutting-edge engineering impacts on deep learning benchmarking libraries.

 ### Prerequisite: